Open Study/Research Award

 Other and more specific permits are issued by the Ministry of Forestry and Wildlife for research in forests, and the Ministry of Public Health for ethical clearance and access to state healthcare institutions.

 Due to ongoing security concerns, travel to the North West and South West regions of the country is discouraged.
-Candidates interested in doing research in these regions should check this website periodically for updates, and contact the Public Affairs Section of the U.S. Embassy in Yaounde for additional details.
+Candidates interested in doing research in these regions should check this website periodically for updates, and contact the Public Diplomacy Section of the U.S. Embassy in Yaounde for additional details.